-For information about this see our disabled facilities grant housing policy.
+You can find more information about this in our disabled facilities grant housing policy.

 If it’s your first time contacting us about changes to your home, you can get more information or request an initial assessment by sending an email to AccessPoint@brighton-hove.gov.uk or phoning 01273 295 555.